 We are mighty pleased that our talented Chef Dylon brought this recipe back from Melbourne with him.
 This is just simply the perfect dish to try as we approach the scallop festival.
 Recipe and image kindly contributed by Castle Rock Café.

-125 grams black pudding (we purchase from the Whitianga butchers)
+- 125 grams black pudding, sliced (we purchased this from the Whitianga butchers)

-125 grams pancetta finely sliced (we purchase from the Whitianga butchers)
+- 125 grams pancetta finely sliced (we purchased this from the Whitianga butchers)

-Black pudding and pancetta – pre heat oven to 200 degrees Celsius.
-Slice the black pudding into 5mm rounds and place on an oven tray with the slices of pancetta.
-Bake for 10 minutes and then place on a cooling rack.
-Golden brown and season well.
+- Black pudding and pancetta – pre heat oven to 200°C. Slice the black pudding into 5mm rounds and place on an oven tray with the slices of pancetta.
+Bake for 10 minutes until golden grown and then place on a cooling rack.
+Season well.

-Place black pudding on the plate.
+- Place black pudding on the plate.
 On top add a tablespoon of cauliflower puree, followed by the scallop.
 Drizzle with Castle Rock Chilli Lime Chutney.
-Top with crispy pancetta and micro herbs.
+Top with the crispy pancetta and micro herbs.